Skip to main content

 • Flatbed and specialized truckload depth that few brokers of this size can match — strong fit for oversized, open-deck, and permitted loads

-• Publicly traded (NASDAQ: UTL) — financial transparency, audited results, and stability signals that support enterprise procurement qualification
+• Subsidiary of publicly traded Universal Logistics Holdings (NASDAQ: ULH) — financial transparency, audited parent-company results, and stability signals that support enterprise procurement qualification

 • 30+ years of operation with deep industrial Midwest carrier relationships, particularly in Michigan, Ohio, and Indiana